wangyu09/exkaldi/README.md

 _-----------------------------------------------< Chainer Tools >-----------------------------------------------------_

-### check_model_config

-< function >

-we prepared two kinds of model: MLP and LSTM. return a dict object consisting of model configure.

-< Parameters >

-`modelName` _if modelName="MLP" or "LSTM", it will return necessary configure keys and default value, default=None_ `configFile` _i am sorry it is unable to use at the moment, it must be None, default=None_

 ### MLP

 < class >

-chainer MLP model. use `model=MLP(config=config)` to introduce configure and get MLP model. if config == None, the default configure will be use. you can use `print(model)` to watch the architecture of model.
+Get a chainer MLP model.
+If <config> is None, use default configure.
+Or you can initialize it by set <config>.
+Try to use pythonkaldi.check_config('MLP') function to get configure information you could set.

 ### LSTM

 < class >

-chainer LSTM model. the same as MLP.
+Get a chainer LSTM model.
+If <config> is None, use default configure.
+Or you can initialize it by set <config>.
+Try to use pythonkaldi.check_config('LSTM') function to get configure information you could set.

 ### DataIterator

-< class >
+< class discription >

-you can use it as ordinary chainer.iterators.SerialIterator, but you can also try its distinctive ability. if you give it a large scp file of train data, it will split it into n smaller chunks and load them into momery alternately with parallel thread. it will shuffle all data while is new epoch.
+you can use it as ordinary chainer.iterators.SerialIterator, but you can also try its distinctive ability.
+If you give it a large scp file of train data, it will split it into n smaller chunks and load them into momery alternately with parallel thread.
+It will shuffle the original scp file and split again while new epoch.

 < init Parameters >

 `dataOrScpFiles` _ordinary data type or scp file, if scp file, processFunc is necessary._
 `batchSize` _mini batch size_
 `chunks` _if scp file, split it into n chunks. if chunks=='auto', compute the chunks automatically. default="auto"_
 `processFunc` _a function to process scp file to ordinary data type_
 `shuffle` _shuffle batch data, default=True_
 `labelOrAliFiles` _if not None, alignment file or labels will be splited into n chunks and give them to processFunc,default=None_
 `hmmGmm` _if None, will find model automatically according to aliFile, default=None_
 `validDataRatio` _if > 0 , will reserve a part of data as valid data, default=0.1_

 ### Supporter

-< class >
+< class discription >

-a class such as chainer report.
+Supporter is a class to be similar to chainer report.
 But we designed some useful functions such as save model by maximum accuracy and adjust learning rate.

 < init Parameters >